mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         which are closest to the point query.

         *Arguments*
+            point
-            point : a :cpp:class:`Point` object.
+                A :cpp:class:`Point` object.

         *Returns*
-            pair <:cpp:class:`Point`, integer> : the point inside the mesh and the corresponding cell index which is closest to the point query.
+            pair <:cpp:class:`Point`, integer>
+                The point inside the mesh and the corresponding cell index which is closest to the point query.

     .. cpp:function:: double* coordinates()

         Get vertex coordinates.

         *Returns*
-            array of doubles : Coordinates of all vertices.
+            An array of doubles
+                Coordinates of all vertices.

         *Example*
             .. warning::